Dudar99/chat-training/README.md

 # Chat-training

-This application allow you to send and recieve messages using kafka brokers Also messages store to databases (Postgres or Cassandra)
+This application allow you to send and recieve messages using kafka brokers.
+Messages  store to databases (Postgres or Cassandra)

 ## Getting Started